Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Peripheral neuropathy often presents with pain, weakness, altered balance and co-ordination, pins and needles and numb feet.

-You can find out more about this cause of numb feet, including the symptoms and causes in the peripheral neuropathy section.
+You can find out more about this cause of numb feet and toes, including the symptoms and causes in the peripheral neuropathy section.

 Problems in the spine that affect the nerves as they come out of the